Darxo/Hardened/README.md

 - **Shield Expert** no longer grants 25% increased shield defenses and no longer prevents fatigue build-up when you dodge attacks.
 It now grants 50% less shield damage taken and it makes it so enemies will never have Reach Advantage over the shield user
 - **Shield Sergeant** is mostly reworked.
 It still grants **Shieldwall** to all allies at the start of each combat.
 It now causes allies to imitate shield skills for free that you use during your turn.
 It also allows you to use **Knock Back** on empty tiles
 - **Skirmisher** now grants 50% of body armor weight as initiative (previously 30% of body/helmet armor weight) and no longer displays an effect icon
 - **Spear Mastery** no longer provides a free spear attack each turn.
-Instead of now grants 15% more Melee Skill while you have Reach Advantage
+Instead it now grants 15% more Melee Skill while you have Reach Advantage
 - **Survival Instinct** is completely reworked.
 It now grants 1 stack, when you get hit by an attack, and you lose 1 stack when you dodge an attack.
 Every stack grants 10 Melee Defense and 10 Ranged Defense
 - **Student** no longer grants any experience.
 It now grants +1 Perk Point when you reach level 8 instead of level 11
-- **Sweeping Strikes** is completely reworked: It now grants +5 Melee Defense for every adjacent enemy until the start of your next turn the first time you use a melee attack skill on an adjacent enemy.
+- **Sweeping Strikes** is completely reworked.
+It now grants +5 Melee Defense for every adjacent enemy until the start of your next turn the first time you use a melee attack skill on an adjacent enemy.
 It still requires a two-handed weapon
 - **Swift Stabs** has been completely reworked.
 It's now called **Hit and Run**.
 It makes it so all dagger attacks can be used at 2 tiles and will move the user one tile closer before the attack.
 When the attack hits the enemy, the user is moved back to the original tile
 - **Sword Mastery** no longer grants **Kata Step**.
 It now causes your attacks against enemies whose turn has already started to lower their Initaitive by a stacking 15% (up to a maximum of 90%) until the start of their next turn
 - **Target Practice** has been completely reworked.
 It now makes it 50% less likely for your arrows to hit the cover, when you have no clear line of fire (stronger than vanilla Bullseye)
 - **Tempo** is completely reworked.
 It grants +15 Initiative until the start of your next turn whenever you move a tile during your turn.
 It also grants **Kata Step**
-- **Through the Gaps** is now always active but.
-It now lowers your armor penetration by 10% (down from increasing it by 10%)
+- **Through the Gaps** is completely reworked.
+It grants -10% Armor Penetration but causes your piercing spear attacks to always target the body part with the lowest total armor
 - **Throwing Mastery** is mostly completely reworked.
 It now grants 30% more damage for your first throwing attack each turn, no matter the range.
 It now allows swapping a throwing weapon with an empty throwing weapon or empty slot for free, once per turn
 - **Trick Shooter** no longer causes your **Aimed Shot** to trigger a morale check on the main target hit
 - **Underdog** is rewritten.
 It now grants +5 Melee Defense for every character surrounding you, except the first one.
 Compared to the vanilla implementation this defense is now affected by defense multiplier and by the softcap for defense